pasternak2048/yuriipasternak-lyra-server/README.md

 **LYRA** (*Let Yourself Remain Authenticated*) is a self-hosted authorization system for verifying **signed requests** between **trusted systems**.
 It ensures that each request across service or company boundaries is intentional, validated, and safe — without inspecting the business payload.

-> 🔐 Built for signed trust.
-Designed to run anywhere.
-Depends on no one.

 ---

 ## What is LYRA.Server?